IBM/photorealistic-blocksworld/README.md

 # Functionality

++ `render_images.py` :

-`render_images.py` : Renders all possible states of the blocks world and dump the metadata (e.g. bounding boxes) in the corresponding json files.
+  Renders all possible states of the blocks world and dump the metadata (e.g. bounding boxes) in the corresponding json files.
+  This file runs under the python distribution included in the blender.

++ `extract_region.py` :

-`extract_region.py` : Extract each region that contains an object from an image and store them in png files.
+  Extract each region that contains an object from an image and store them in png files.
 Takes a metadata json file as the input.
+  This file runs in the conda environment.

++ `extract_all_regions_binary.py` :

-`extract_all_regions_binary.py` : Extract the regions from the every images generated, resize them to 32x32 and store them in a `.npz` container along with the bounding box vector (x1,y1,x2,y2).
+  Extract the regions from the every images generated, resize them to 32x32 and store them in a `.npz` container along with the bounding box vector (x1,y1,x2,y2).
+  This file runs in the conda environment.

 # Running